-Secretary of the Interior Gale A. Norton established the Office of Wildland Fire Coordination in 2001 after a 400% increase in spending on wildfire management created the need for consolidated oversight of programs across the Department of the Interior.
+Secretary of the Interior Gale A. Norton established the Office of Wildland Fire Coordination in 2001 after a 400% increase in wildfire management spending created the need for consolidated oversight of Department of the Interior programs.
 Coordination is just one of many services we provide, so it was dropped from the office name in 2012.
 Read more about our history.

 The Office of Wildland Fire maintains offices in Washington, D.C. and Boise, ID.
 Read more about contacting our staff.

 Facing the challenges posed by a force of nature that burns across landscapes without regard for ownership or administrative boundaries requires a lot of collaboration.
 To create a wildland fire management program that's effective and efficient, we cultivate partnerships with a number of Federal agencies, States, Tribes, local land managers, and other stakeholders.